- Published : 15.04.2020.

 Maybe you are interested in...

-- 3rd informal video conference of education ministers on the implications of the coronavirus on education and training
+- Fourth videoconference of education ministers on implications of the pandemic on education and training